-The pungent and unmistakable aroma of the tripa mishki, which means delicious gut, literally stops traffic in Quito.
-It is an epic barbecue snack: garlic marinated guts with achiote and cumin, seasoned in the middle of the street and prepared in ten minutes on hot coals.
+The pungent and unmistakable aroma of the “tripa mishki”, which means delicious gut, literally stops traffic in Quito.
+Find it in the middle of the street in small stalls.
+Th recipe includes garlic marinated guts with achiote and cumin, prepared in ten minutes.

 Guinea pig (Cuy)

-Sacred to the ancients, the guinea pig, not only enters the pot to celebrate special occasions, it is also used alive in healing rituals.
-In certain indigenous households, they are boiled in soups, but for most Ecuadorians their grilled version is much more palatable.
+A dish considered sacred to the ancients, the guinea pig was a delicacy prepared to celebrate special occasions.
+To this day, it is also used alive in healing rituals.
+In some indigenous households, they are boiled in soups, but for most Ecuadorians the grilled version is their choice.

 Chocho Ceviche (Cevichocho)

-Se licúan unos tomates en Blend a few tomatoes with lemon, chopped coriander, add some diced tomatoes, onion strips, oil (preferably olive) and “chochos” (lupini beans) with salt.
-A classic dish around the parks, look for the street carts!
+Blend a few tomatoes with lemon, chopped coriander, add some diced tomatoes, onion strips, olive oil and “chochos” (lupini beans) with salt.
+A classic snack you can find around parks, so look for the street carts!

 Dishes with pork: Any pork recipe in Ecuador takes many hours of preparation.

-Fritada: Pork bites fried in a bronze bowl in mmapahuira (cooked pork fat).
+Fritada: Pork bites fried in a bronze bowl in mapahuira (cooked pork fat).

 Corn and broad beans with cheese (Choclo y habas con queso)